 Rice and curry is also the cheapest meal option in Sri Lanka: street eateries would have signs advertising buffets and for 110 – 250 rupees ($1-$2) you can eat as much rice and curry as you want.
 They usually serve different types of curry.
 Most are vegetarians and you have to pay a little more for the meat options.

 DO get a local SIM card

 3G coverage is everywhere.
 I use Mobitel.
 For 700 rupees ($6) you get 4.5 GB of data.
-It’s mind boggling that I’m standing in the middle of a jungle and tweeting while there are spots in San Francisco where I’ll get no signal (are you listening TMobile?)
+It’s mind boggling that I’m standing in the middle of a jungle in Sri Lanka and tweeting while there are spots in San Francisco where I’ll get no signal (are you listening TMobile?)

-Most guesthouses in Sri Lanka have wifi, but a few times I found that it was more reliable and faster to tether off my phone than relying on these free wifis.
+Most guesthouses in Sri Lanka have wifi but I found that it was more reliable and faster to tether off my phone than relying on these free wifis.